-- 1 The Commission has determined: - under sections 102 and 103 of the National Electricity Law (NEL) to make the National Amendment (Minor changes 1) Rule 2024 ("electricity rule") - under sections 311 and 313 of the National Gas Law (NGL) to make the National Gas Amendment (Minor changes 1) Rule 2024 ("gas rule") - under sections 259 and 261 of the National Energy Retail Law (NERL) to make the National Energy Retail Amendment (Minor changes 1) Rule 2024 ("retail rule"). - The electricity rule, the gas rule, and the retail rule (together, the "final rules") correct minor errors and make non-material changes in the National Energy Rules (NER), National Gas Rules (NGR), and National Energy Retail Rules (NERR) (together, "the energy rules"), including: - inserting notes identifying relevant rules or clauses that are classified as civil penalty provisions under the National Electricity (South Australia) Regulations, National Gas (South Australia) Regulations, or National Retail Regulations, respectively. - making non-material changes in chapters 2, 5, 5A, 6, 7, and 10 of the NER. - correcting inconsistent numbering. - correcting erroneous phrasing. - correcting a reference error. - The final rules were initiated by the Commission and aim to promote clarity of meaning and remove identified minor errors in the energy rules. - The Commission conducted the rule change under the expedited process in section 96 of the NEL, section 304 of the NGL, and section 252 of the NERL on the basis that the Commission considered the proposed rules fell within the definition of a non-controversial rule under section 87 of the NEL, section 290 of the NGL, and section 235 of the NERL. - 5 The Commission considered that: - the electricity rule will or is likely to contribute to the achievement of the national electricity objective (NEO) and therefore satisfies the rule making test under section 88 of the NEL. - the gas rule will or is likely to contribute to the achievement of the national gas objective (NGO) and therefore satisfies the rule making test under section 291 of the NGL. - the retail rule will or is likely to contribute to the achievement of the national energy retail objective (NERO) and therefore satisfies the rule making test under section 236(1) of the NERL. - the retail rule is compatible with the development and application of consumer protections for small customers and therefore satisfies the rule making test under section 236(2)(b) of the NERL. - The final rules will commence on 3 June 2024.
+- 1 The Commission has determined: - under sections 102 and 103 of the National Electricity Law (NEL) to make the National Electricity Amendment (Minor changes 2) 2024 ("electricity rule") - under sections 311 and 313 of the National Gas Law (NGL) to make the National Gas Amendment (Minor changes 2) 2024 ("gas rule") - under sections 259 and 261 of the National Energy Retail Law (NERL) to make the National Energy Retail Amendment (Minor changes 2) 2024 ("retail rule"). - 2 correcting a legal drafting error in relation to clause 3.15.6A of the NER under the National Electricity Amendment (Improving security frameworks for the energy transition) Rule 2024 No. 9 ("ISF final rule") resulting in the instructions not operating as intended

+The electricity rule, the gas rule and the retail rule (together, the "final rules") correct minor errors and make non-material changes in the National Electricity Rules ("NER"), the National Gas Rules ("NGR"), and the National Energy Retail Rule ("NERR"), (together, "the rules"), including:

+- correcting minor formatting and typographical errors, including punctuation, numbering levels, indentation and italicisation; - ensure consistency of references to provisions throughout the NER, NGR and NERR; - correct minor errors in definitions and cross-references; and - clarifying the definition of an "effective date" within the NERR. - 3 The rule change process for the final rules was initiated by the Commission and aim to promote clarity of meaning and remove identified minor errors in the rules. - 4 The Commission conducted the rule change under the expedited process in section 96 of the NEL, section 304 of the NGL and section 252 of the NERL on the basis that the Commission considered the proposed rules fell within the definition of a non-controversial rule under section 87 of the NEL, section 290 of the NGL and section 235 of the NERL. - 5 The Commission considered that: - the electricity rule will or is likely to contribute to the achievement of the national electricity objective (NEO) and therefore satisfies the rule making test under section 88 of the NEL - the gas rule will or is likely to contribute to the achievement of the national gas objective (NGO) and therefore satisfies the rule making test under section 291 of the NGL - the retail rule will or is likely to contribute to the achievement of the national energy retail objective (NERO) and therefore satisfies the rule making test under section 236(1) of the NERL - the retail rule is compatible with the development and application of consumer protections for small customers and therefore satisfies the rule making test under section 236(2)(b) of the NERL. - 6 The final rules commence on 29 August 2024.